sgalizia/sa-2018-landing-page/P05-Grouping-Elements/content.md

 }
 ```

-When we're done, you can see our `<div>` and it's content displayed in the browser like so:
+When we're done, you can see our `<div>` and its content displayed in the browser like so:

 ![Styled Div](assets/styled_div.png)

 Notice how we're able to use the `margin` and `padding` properties of our containing `<div>` to position the elements within.
-In this case, add 20 pixels of padding between each edge of the `<div>` and it's content.
+In this case, add 20 pixels of padding between each edge of the `<div>` and its content.

 ![Div Box Model Breakdown](assets/div_box_model_breakdown.png)